 This principle of “not my will, but thine” (Mt.
 26.39) will later become a fundamental teaching of the Way, and is the epitome of the Jesus teaching when it comes to our attractions, desires, and actions.
 The inner voice which speaks becomes more integral to the pathway experience the farther one walks.
 Cain would have difficulties with this outlook.
 Essentially, Cain has put himself into subjugation to his mortal or earthbound self, and does not realize it.

-Within scripture Abel is exalted, godly, but Cain’s nature begins to devour him.
+Cain’s nature begins to devour him.
 Cain’s jealousy, so often mentioned, extends from Cain’s divergent nature.
 Cain and Abel are fundamentally different.
 Cain is often viewed as from the seed of Satan, Abel from Adam.
-Whether these two different sources to Cain and Abel are understood literally or allegorically, the source of each person’s motives and attitudes must be inspected.
+Whether these two different sources to Cain and Abel are understood as literal or allegorical, the source of motive and attitude must be inspected.
 Clearly, Cain himself stands in the way of his relationship with God.
 He wants blessing from God, he wants to be accepted, but his attribution in character and his offering is mediocre, even lackluster.

 Cain’s lack of conscience toward God proves Cain is not acquainted with the board in his own eye.
 In a certain way Cain is unconscious.
 Underneath, he is completely asleep.
-This condition begs the question of our own wakefulness.
+Cain’s condition begs the question of our own wakefulness.
 Jesus gives us the term ‘born again’, and for Christians this phrase means a commitment to Jesus as Savior.
-However, its fundamental meaning is ascribed to awakening, or waking up to the spirit (kingdom) within.
+However, its fundamental meaning is ascribed to awakening, or waking up to the spirit (kingdom) within, and sowing seed into that kingdom.
 After such an awakening all things spiritual may follow.
 Pathway takes on new texture and meaning.

 Cain appears to be quite the opposite of any spiritual awakening.
 Cain perceives himself psychologically, but does not perceive himself as a spiritual being.
 Fully engaged with his earthly duties, he is bound by his earthly urges, including a self-centered nature which accounts for little outside of himself.
 He broods, he is conflicted, nor does he understand his bondage.
 Nor does he seem to have any bulwark of love or sensitivity as a counterbalance.
 He is in no discernible way disciplined into God.
 In an improper and possessive manner, Cain essentially loves himself!
 It is in this moment that Cain is revealed, and utter conviction is now upon him.
 Cain’s unhealthy loose nature has led him to his slipshod offering.

 Even so, God offers to assist Cain.
 Gen. 4.6, “Why are you distressed, and why is your face fallen?
 Surely, if you do right, there is uplift.
 But if you do not do right sin crouches at the door.”
-Without commitment to God, in this world sin will stand nearby, sin is not fended off.
-Cain shows no commitment.
+In this world sin will stand nearby.
+Cain shows no commitment, sin is not fended off.
 Cain’s sin consists of Cain doing whatever Cain wants in whatever manner suits him, including all his attributions unto God, which of course is made clear by his unworthy sacrifice.
 “Its urge is toward you,” God tells him, “yet you can be its master.”
 Much as in the Parable of the Prodigal Son, God’s hand is outstretched.

 Does God recognize Cain’s urge to kill?
 It would seem so.
 The Hebrew Bible tells in v.
 8, “Kayin had words with his brother Hevel.”
 What words were these?
 Words like, ‘So you think you are better than me?’
 ‘You think God loves you more?’
 Cain lashes out with his words, and actions will soon follow.
-Cain does not plead by saying, ‘Show me how to master what is within me.’
-He does not cry out in any way for succor from God.
 Cain follows his own word, and not the word of God.
+How many of us have performed in like manner?

 Elements of character become revealed.
 Jealousy yes, but Cain’s false-pride now surfaces.
 His false-pride will not let him seek God, nor does his false-pride allow him to release his angst.
 He was rejected, nor were his efforts honored.
-He cannot admit error.
+Cain cannot admit error.
 Just as when Jesus confronted the scribes and the Pharisees, their belief was that the Messiah would confirm them, not convict them.
-Yet, in the end false-pride and perceived status betrays the Pharisees, just as it may do to us, and just as Cain is now trapped within himself.
+Yet, in the end false-pride and perceived status betrays the Pharisees, just as it may do to us, and just how Cain is now trapped within himself.
 Cain has become the prisoner of his own false-pride.
+In the story of Cain and Abel there are so many lessons revealed for the enlightenment teaching of the Way.

 It is too late for Cain.
 Cain’s resentment, jealousy, angry words, false-pride and now feelings of humiliation overwhelm him.
 Cain is now at a point where he seeks to resolve his inner demons at the expense of the outside world.
 He is incapable of looking into his heart to resolve the issue.
 He cannot let go of himself, for himself is what he has gained, just as ‘to gain’ is his namesake.
 Symbolically, he is the clenched fist, not the open palm.
 At this point the desire to kill Abel is completely unleashed.